With over 30 possible causes, tinnitus is a complex and often mysterious symptom afflicting more than 50 million Americans making their ears ring.

 Making matters worse, if you have anxiety, it’s going to affect you more than someone without anxiety because you’ll focus on it more and that makes it sound louder and more intense.

-Another issue is that some anti-anxiety medications can also be what’s causing the tinnitus.
+Another issue is that some anti-anxiety medications can also be what’s causing your tinnitus.

 One of the best tinnitus treatments is CBT (cognitive behavioral therapy) which is also really great to help with anxiety.